openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 	#endif
 	//...
 ```
+Uncommenting the `//#define _USE_LIVE_VIDEO` line in the .h file of the *opencvExample* forces the compiler to attempt to use a webcam instead of a pre-stored sample video.

 #### Pixels in Memory
 To begin our study of image processing and computer vision, we'll need to do more than just load and display images; we'll need to *access, manipulate and analyze the numeric data represented by their pixels*.
 It's therefore worth reviewing how pixels are stored in computer memory.
 Below is a simple illustration of the grayscale image buffer which stores our image of Abraham Lincoln.
 Each pixel's brightness is represented by a single 8-bit number, whose range is from 0 (black) to 255 (white):